mrocklin/blog/_posts/work/2017-02-11-dask-tensorflow.md

 images, labels = c.persist([images, labels])  # persist data in memory
 ```

-This gives us a moderately large array of around a million small images.
-If we
+This gives us a moderately large distributed array of around a million tiny
-wanted to we could inspect or clean up this data using normal dask.array
+images.
+If we wanted to we could inspect or clean up this data using normal
-constructs:
+dask.array constructs:

 ```python
 im = images[1].compute().reshape((28, 28))